single-spa/single-spa.js.org/versioned_docs/version-6.x/ecosystem-angular.md

 ng new my-app --routing --prefix my-app cd my-app
 ```

+#### :warning: Please read this before proceeding :warning:

+Starting from Angular 17, when running `ng new`, a project with the ESBuild builder is created by default (`"builder": "@angular-devkit/build-angular:application"`).
+However, ESBuild does not support all of the required features for single-spa, such as SystemJS output.
+Therefore, we cannot simply provide the ESBuild plugin in the same way we do for Webpack with config transformer.
+Before running schematics or performing any updates, it is necessary to change the `builder` property inside the `angular.json` to `@angular-devkit/build-angular:browser`, and the `browser` property (typically pointing to `src/main.ts`) should be changed to `main`.

 In the root of your Angular CLI application run the following: